klayu/i94card/content/english/homepage/_index.md

 ---
 # Banner
 banner:
-  title: "Laminated I-94 Card in 2 Minutes"
+  title: "Laminated I-94 Card for your Wallet"
   content: "**Suitable for your Pocket, Wallet, Purse or Bag**

 <br/><br/>Every **non-greencard i.e H1B, H4, F1 etc.** holder visiting or residing in the US should be able to produce their I-94 ( proof of legal entry ) at all times when asked by an Authorised personnel.